Salomanuel/Odin_Project-Ruby-Refresh/README.md

 ## 12-fibonacci

 Define a recursive function that takes an argument n and returns the fibonacci value of that position.
 The fibonacci sequence is 0, 1, 1, 2, 3, 5, 8, 13, 21...
 So fib(5) should return 5 and fib(6) should return 8.

+# 13-array flatter

+# 14-merge sort
+You’ll build a method which sorts a given array, using a recursive merge sort methodology.